tucs7/WS-MOQA/README.md

 python sampler.py
 ```

-* Note, that in order to use quantum annealer you need a passcode from DWave
+* Note, that the default sampler is simulated anealing based in order to use quantum annealer you need a passcode from DWave

 ```
 https://cloud.dwavesys.com/leap/signup/